ecasglez/FortranUtilities/README.md

 A static and and a shared library are created.
 Test programs for both libraries are created too.

+## Documentation

+Documentation of the different functions is [here](https://ecasglez.github.io/FortranUtilities/).

 ## Usage

 To use the library in your programs you first need to use the module of interest, as in the following example: